Romain-Portanguen/Romain-Portanguen/README.md

 <br>

-Welcome to my GitHub!
-I'm a **Fullstack Software Engineer** with over 3 years of experience developing innovative and scalable solutions that merge cutting-edge technology with user-centric design.

-### **Technical Expertise** 🌟
+As a software engineer specializing in **artificial intelligence**, I operate at the intersection of **Machine Learning**, **Natural Language Processing (NLP)**, and **advanced software engineering** to build high-performance, reliable, and production-ready systems.<br> I deliver robust and scalable solutions by integrating state-of-the-art technologies such as **LLMs**, **RAG**, **Generative AI**, and **autonomous agents**... into modern, distributed architectures.<br>

+My approach combines strong engineering principles with a deep product mindset: I develop intelligent features with a focus on code quality (**TDD**, **Clean Architecture**, **Domain-Driven Design**) and system performance.
+From distributed backend development to seamless AI model integration, I cover the full technical spectrum while keeping user experience and business impact at the core.

+Versatile and driven, I thrive in high-expectation environments where innovation is grounded in real-world value.<br> My goal: to design intelligent, dependable, and meaningful systems that push the boundaries of what AI can bring to products.

+**Technical Expertise 🌟**

-- **Languages & Frameworks:** TypeScript, Python, React.js, Next.js, Nest.js, Node.js
+- **Languages & Frameworks**: TypeScript, Python, React.js, Next.js, Nest.js, Node.js
-- **Databases:** SQL, PostgreSQL, MongoDB, PGVector and Pinecone
+- **Databases**: SQL, PostgreSQL, MongoDB...
-- **Artificial Intelligence:** GenAI, ML, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), AI Agents
+- **Artificial Intelligence**: GenAI, ML, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), AI Agents...
+- **Machine Learning & NLP**: PyTorch, TensorFlow, Scikit-learn, spaCy, NLTK...
+- **Vector Stores & Embeddings**: Chroma, Weaviate, OpenAI Embeddings, Cohere Embeddings, FAISS...
+- **AI Development**: Prompt Engineering, Fine-tuning, Knowledge Graphs...
-- **Development Methodologies:** Test-Driven Development (TDD), Clean Code, Clean Architecture, Dependency injection
+- **Development Methodologies**: Test-Driven Development (TDD), Clean Code, Clean Architecture, Dependency injection...

-### **What Drives Me** 💡
+**What Drives Me 💡**

 I thrive on crafting robust, maintainable systems that simplify complexity.
-With a passion for exploring emerging technologies, I specialize in integrating **AI-driven features**, building **retrieval-optimized knowledge systems**, and architecting intuitive applications for real-world impact.
+With a passion for exploring emerging technologies, I specialize in integrating AI-driven features, building retrieval-optimized knowledge systems, and architecting intuitive applications for real-world impact.

-### **How I Work** 🤝
+**How I Work 🤝**

-- **Remote-Friendly:** Fully adaptable to remote work environments with a strong focus on collaboration and communication.
+Remote-Friendly: Fully adaptable to remote work environments with a strong focus on collaboration and communication.
-- **Agile Development:** Excels in AGILE workflows, fostering teamwork and iterative improvements.
+Agile Development: Excels in AGILE workflows, fostering teamwork and iterative improvements.
-- **Continuous Innovation:** Always eager to tackle new challenges, leveraging the latest technological advancements to build smarter, more efficient solutions.
+Continuous Innovation: Always eager to tackle new challenges, leveraging the latest technological advancements to build smarter, more efficient solutions.

 ---